enfycius/enfycius/README.md

 ---

 At the graduation ceremony, I received a diploma from the president of Hanbat National University as a representative of the Department of Civil and Environmental Engineering on February 16, 2024.
-I also received the Academic Excellence Award for graduating *summa cum laude* from the Department of Civil and Environmental Engineering at Hanbat National University.
+I also received the Academic Excellence Award for graduating *summa cum laude* **(Rank: 1 / 87)** from the Department of Civil and Environmental Engineering at Hanbat National University.

 ![President-0](./assets/images/graduation/president-0.JPG)